gitmft/mft-upload/README.md

 A simple REST utility for uploading files to a Managed File Transfer server or other file based integration servers, SaaS or PaaS cloud applications.

 ## Use Cases
-The intital use case is exposing a REST interface to upload to a SOAP WebService supporting inline XML for Binary.
-The utility works with Oracle Managed File Transfer server but uses payload templates so easily extensible to other use cases.
+This packages exposes a REST interface to upload to MFT SOAP WebServices or arbitrary HTTP form applications.
+The utility works with Oracle Managed File Transfer server and uses payload templates so easily extensible to other use cases.

+Implemented
+* SOAP inline XML or Binary base64 encoded data
+* HTTP Formdata for upload to arbitray web apps

 Future use cases include the following:

-* Upload to FTP/SFTP
-* Upload to FTP/SFTP with SOAP Pass-By-Reference notification
-* Upload to SOAP service using MTOM attachments
+* Upload to SOAP service using SOAP attachments
-* Upload to other REST based file API's
+* Upload to HTTP servers using MTOM attachments

 ## Prerequisites